strapi/documentation/docs/user-docs/latest/users-roles-permissions/configuring-administrator-roles.md

 If you use your Strapi application with the Community Edition (see [Pricing and Plans](https://strapi.io/pricing-self-hosted)), your use of the RBAC feature will be limited.
 Only the 3 default roles are available, as you cannot create more roles and cannot delete the default ones.
 It is however possible to edit them, but to an extent:

 - You can only configure permissions for the content-types, but not for the plugins and settings of the Strapi application.
 - Configuring permissions in detail is only available for the Enterprise Edition.
-With the Community Edition, although you can choose which fields of a content type are accessible, these fields are automatically fully accessible with all permissions.
+With the Community Edition, although you can choose which fields of a content-type are accessible, these fields are automatically fully accessible with all permissions.
 - Custom conditions defined for a specific permission are also only available for the Enterprise Edition.

 :::